ansible/ansible/docsite/rst/intro_inventory.rst

 Remote host environment parameters::

     ansible_shell_type
       The shell type of the target system.
-You should not use this setting unless you have set the 'executable' to a non sh compatible shell.
+You should not use this setting unless you have set the 'ansible_shell_executable' to a non sh compatible shell.
       By default commands are formatted using 'sh'-style syntax.
       Setting this to 'csh' or 'fish' will cause commands executed on target systems to follow those shell's syntax instead. ansible_python_interpreter